aws-solutions-library-samples/guidance-for-aws-sustainability-insights-framework/java/apps/calculator/docs/expressions.md

 - `'keyColumn'` (required) is the name of the column within the reference dataset to key on.
 - `'outputColumn'` (required) is the name of the column within the reference dataset to return.
 - if `version=?` (optional - number) is specified, a specific version of the reference dataset is returned.
 If not, the latest version is always returned.
+- if `versionAsAt=?` (optional - date string) is specified, the latest version of the reference dataset bounded by `createdAt` or [`activeAt`](../../../../typescript/packages/apps/reference-datasets/src/referenceDatasets/schemas.ts#L83) property.
+If not, the latest version is always returned.
+If both `versionAsAt` and `version` are specified, the former will take precedence.
 - if `group=?` (optional - string) is specified, the reference dataset will be read from the specified group instead of the current group by default.
 - if `tenant=?` (optional - string) is specified, the reference dataset will be read from the specified tenant instead of the current tenant by default.